Red Dead: Red Dead Redemption

 Red Dead Redemption is the second installment in the Red Dead series, and the spiritual successor to Red Dead Revolver.
 The game released in 2010 for PlayStation 3 and Xbox 360.
 The game takes place in the year 1911, during the decline of the American Old West and the Mexican Revolution.
 A spiritual successor to Red Dead Revolver, the game follows John Marston, a former outlaw, whose family is kidnapped by the Bureau of Investigation.
 In exchange for his family's return, John sets out to hunt down the surviving members of his former gang, in the process achieving closure and redemption for his past actions.

 Undead Nightmare is a non-canonical expansion to Red Dead Redemption that follows John's efforts to find a cure for a zombie plague that has infected his family.
 A standalone disc, titled Red Dead Redemption: Undead Nightmare Collection, which does not require the original Red Dead Redemption game to be played, was released in North America on November 22, 2010.
+Red Dead Redemption and Undead Nightmare were released for the Nintendo Switch and PlayStation 4 on August 17, 2023, and for Windows on October 29, 2024, developed by Double Eleven; it is scheduled for release on Android, iOS, Nintendo Switch 2, PlayStation 5, and Xbox Series X/S on December 2, 2025, developed by Double Eleven and Cast Iron Games.

 Red Dead Redemption 2

 Red Dead Redemption 2 is a prequel to Red Dead Redemption and the third main entry in the series, released for PlayStation 4 and Xbox One in October 2018 and for Windows and Stadia in November 2019.
 Its story follows Arthur Morgan, a member of the infamous Van der Linde gang in 1899, in the waning years of the American Old West, and the extinction of the age of outlaws and gunslingers.
-The game features several returning characters from Red Dead Redemption, including a younger and less-refined John Marston, his family, and fellow gang members Dutch van der Linde, Bill Williamson, and Javier Escuella.
-A lot of focus is put on Arthur's morality and relationship with other characters, primarily John, with whom he has a nearly brotherly-like bond, and Dutch, who slowly descends into madness as the gang faces more problems.
+The game features several returning characters from Red Dead Redemption, including a younger and less-refined John Marston, his family, Uncle, and fellow gang members Dutch van der Linde, Bill Williamson, and Javier Escuella.
+A lot of focus is put on Arthur's morality and relationship with other characters, primarily John, with whom he has a nearly brotherly-like bond, and Dutch, whom he views as a father figure and mentor—and who slowly descends into madness as the gang faces more problems.

 Red Dead Online is the multiplayer component of Red Dead Redemption 2 and was released in May 2019, after several months in beta.
 Set one year before the single-player story, in 1898, it follows a customizable silent protagonist who is framed for murder and arrested.
 After being broken out of prison, the player is tasked by their rescuers with finding the true culprits in exchange for proving their innocence.
 Since release, the game has received several content updates that expanded upon the game modes, missions, and other activities players can partake in.
 A standalone client for the game was released in December 2020.